Pathways from a chiral superconductor to a composite Fermi liquid: Pairing

 Despite time reversal symmetry breaking from the Chern band, we will assume a nearly $\vec{k}\rightarrow-\vec{k}$ degeneracy, meaning the pairing instability and Fermi-surface inversion are only weakly perturbed.
 We do not expect the details of the Fermi surface anisotropy to affect the universal properties we are after.
 In this case, upon adding an attractive interaction, our action remains the same as in Eq.~\eqref{eq:total_patch_theory}, except now with an additional inter-patch perturbation

+While the above perturbation is between the fermionic partons and not the physical fermions, in the LFL phase, the condensation of $\Phi$ identifies the two.
+In the CFL phase, we expect such a parton-parton interaction to descend from a similar interaction of physical electrons, as at long wavelengths, one can integrate out the gapped $\Phi$ field in the CFL phase.
+The resulting gauge invariant electron density is given by $\rho_c=\rho_f$ up to short-wavelength gauge field corrections.
 Only the forward scattering and BCS channels survive the process of renormalization group for the ordinary Fermi liquid, in which the shell of allowed states around the Fermi surface is shrunk under RG.
 As we want to focus on pairing, we will isolate the BCS channel scattering, which means $q_{2,4}=-q_{1,3}$.
 Then, we have

 where we have taken the interaction to depend only on $\theta_{1,2}$, which are the angles of $q_{1,2}$ that lie on the Fermi surface.
 Defining the dimensionless coupling $\ol{V}=\frac{k_F}{2\pi v_F}V$, the RG flow of the BCS coupling to leading order in $1/N$ is \cite{metlitski2015a}